-- firms receiving relatively more wage subsidies are significantly less efficient.
-Employees receiving wage subsidies might not work efficiently.
-This effect is only weakly significant with missing observations. - firms supporting relatively more on-the-job-training cases are less efficient.
-This can make sense because the returns to the firm costs of on-the-job-training might not be sufficient.
-This effect is insignificant with missing observations, where firms supporting the use of PCs for on-the-job-training cases are significantly less efficient. - the variance ratio λ in (8) is distinctly higher than with missing observations meaning that noise, i.e. the denominator in (8), constitutes a relatively larger part of total variance in the latter case. - mean technical efficiency see (5) is distinctly higher (55 %) than with missing observations (48 %). - most parameter estimates are drastically higher than with missing observations.
+- firms supporting relatively more cases of on-thejob-training are less efficient.
+This can make sense because the returns to the firm from onthe-job-training might not be sufficient.
+This effect is insignificant with missing observations, where firms supporting the use of PCs for on-thejob-training cases are significantly less efficient. - the variance ratio λ in (7) is distinctly higher than with missing observations meaning that noise, i.e. the denominator in (7), constitutes a relatively larger part of the total variance in the latter case. - mean technical efficiency see (4) is distinctly greater (55 %) than with missing observations (48 %).

+• most of the parameter estimates are drastically higher than with missing observations.

-Since we are working with real data and not with simulated data, we don't know anything about the true parameter values.
+Since we are working with real data and not with simulated data, we do not know anything about the true parameter values.
 Hence, we are not able to say which results come closer to the truth.
 Nevertheless, particularly in the inefficiency submodel, working with multiply imputed data seems to reveal some interesting and plausible results which are not available with missing observations.
-And, summarizing the performance of the two multiple imputation approaches, the MICO approach suffers from the serious drawback of counterintuitively producing an insignificant labor parameter in the production function.
-So, we have a small but significant preference for the results obtained with multiple imputation where the capital zeroes are imputed as well.
+Moreover, summarizing the performance of the two multiple imputation approaches, the MICO approach suffers from the serious drawback of counterintuitively producing an insignificant labor parameter in the produc-